rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Hilbert spaces.
 Wigner's theorem.
 The Born rule.
 -   Wave-particle duality misconceptions.
 Fields are more fundamental than particles.
 -   The measurement problem.
 Decoherence.
 The Born rule again.
--   Decoherence brings quantum logic to classical logic.
+-   Decoherence brings quantum logic to classical logic?

 [^Ney2013]: @Ney_2013_The_Wave_Function_Essays_on_the_metaphysics\.